 25.09.2015 On the 100th anniversary of the Battle of Loos, there was coverage in The Inverness Courier regarding Joseph Gray, his artworks and letters to Andrew Paterson, and the recently gifted painting to the museum at Fort George.

 15.08.2015 The SHPA receives a photograph album from Nova Scotia, featuring 150 photos of Hedgefield House taken during WWI when it was in use as a soldier’s hospital.
 Taken by nurse and amateur photographer May Fraser, the 100 year old album was donated to the archive by her daughter Heather Watts.
 This is one of many contributions and submissions of images that come in each year to the archive.

 11.08.2015 The Aviva website features an Andrew Paterson image of its old Inverness office in Academy Street (as Norwich Union) on its archive blog pages.

 01.07.2015 The summer issue of The North Magazine tells the story of George MacLennan, brother-in-law of Andrew Paterson, who was killed at Arras in 1917.

-13.06.2015 Andrew Chalmers, grandson of Andrew Paterson visits Inverness and the SHPA and donates an original Joseph Gray work and an army recruiting poster designed by Paterson to The Highlanders’ Museum at Fort George, following in the footsteps of his mother and uncles, who decades earlier donated two of the three large battle paintings already held by the museum.
+13.06.2015 Andrew Chalmers, grandson of Andrew Paterson visits Inverness and the SHPA and gifts an original Joseph Gray artwork and an army recruiting poster designed by Paterson to The Highlanders’ Museum at Fort George, following in the footsteps of his mother and uncles, who decades earlier donated two of the three large battle paintings already held by the museum.
 A few weeks later, a letter by Gray describing the painting is discovered, giving its title as “Loos – Charge of the Highlanders.”

 01.04.2015 The spring issue of The North Magazine announces the launch of the Lost Inverness website featuring the work of Gordon Lynn.